Weak Cat-Operads: and hemiassociahedra

 On the right of our tree one finds the graph of the inner vertices.

 The objects of \WOemX\ correspond bijectively to the vertices of the following hemiassociahedron:

-whose edges with $\theta$ stand for $\theta$ arrows, while the remaining edges stand for $\beta$ arrows.
+whose edges with $\theta$ stand for $\theta$ arrows, while the remaining edges stand for $\beta$ arrows. \end{exa}

-{\sc Example 13.3.}\quad Let $G$ and $\alpha_G$ be as in the preceding two examples.
-Let $X=\{1111,1112,1121,1122,12,2\}$.
+\begin{exa} Let $G$ and $\alpha_G$ be as in the preceding two examples.
+Let $X=\{1111,1112, 1121,1122,12,2\}$.
 Let $a$, $b$, $c$ and $d$ stand respectively for 111, 112, 11 and 1, which are the inner vertices of the following binary tree, whose leaves make~$X$:

 On the right of our tree one finds the graph of the inner vertices.

 The objects of \WOemX\ correspond bijectively to the vertices of the following hemiassociahedron: